-U2 does the same with the second group, and then U3 & U4 revert to following Position 7: The second windward rounding As boats approach to round the their groups around Marks 1 and 2.
-All follow their groups on the downwind leg rounding.
-U1 watches the first group as they leave Mark 1 and round Mark 2. windward mark for the second time U3 & U4 watch the windward mark rounding of the leeward gate is a repetition of Position 5, but as they start the final beat if boats are well-spread, U4 takes the $1^{st}$ group, U3 the $2^{nd}$ , U2 the $3^{nd}$ and U1 the $4^{th}$ until each group finishes.
+U2 does the same with the second group, and then U3 & U4 revert to following Position 7: The second windward rounding As boats approach to round the Position 6: The second beat As boats finish the rounding, U3 takes front far, U4 front near.
+U1 & U2 take the back, same side as at the leeward gate. rounding.
+U1 watches the first group as they leave Mark 1 and round Mark 2. windward mark for the second time U3 & U4 watch the windward mark rounding of the leeward gate is a repetition of Position 5, but as they start the final beat if boats are well-spread, U4 takes the 1^{st} group, U3 the 2^{rd} , U2 the 3^{rd} and U1 the 4^{th} until each group finishes.
 Position 8: Second leeward gate rounding and final beat The second